-Weight management in pregnancy with diet is beneficial and safe, can reduce complicationsMay 17th, 2012 in Health /
+Weight management in pregnancy with diet is beneficial and safe, can reduce complicationsMay 17, 2012 in Medicine & Health / Health

 For pregnant women, including those who are overweight and obese, following a healthy calorie controlled diet during pregnancy is safe and can reduce the risk of serious complications such as pre-eclampsia, diabetes and premature birth, finds a study published in the British Medical Journal today.

 In the UK, more than half the women of reproductive age are overweight or obese, and across Europe and the US, up to 40% of women gain more than the recommended weight in pregnancy.
 Excessive weight gain during pregnancy is associated with a number of serious health problems.

 Pregnancy is thought to be an ideal time for health professionals to discuss weight management as mothers are motivated to make changes that will benefit themselves and their baby.